 Overnight: 4-star Europa Hotel or Fitzwilliam Hotel in Belfast

 Day 2: Belfast – Game of Thrones filming locations – Giant’s Causeway (B)

 Enjoy breakfast in your hotel, then travel by coach along the Causeway Coastal Route to begin your tour of sites from the TV show, Game of Thrones.
 As you travel, listen to your guide talk about the series that was adapted from George Martin’s A Song of Ice and Fire novels.

-Then, continue to Ballycastle to see where Varys was born as a slave in the Free Cities, and travel to the Dark Hedges road.
+Then continue on to Ballycastle to see where Varys was born as a slave in the Free Cities, and travel to the Dark Hedges.
 With its archway of intertwined trees, the road is one of Northern Ireland’s most photographed locations and the place where Arya Stark dressed as a boy to escape from King’s Landing.

-Head to the cosy Fullerton Arms in Ballintoy for a pub for lunch (own expense), before traveling to Larrybane where several major scenes were filmed.
+Head to the Fullerton Arms in Ballintoy for a pub lunch (own expense) before traveling to Larrybane where several major scenes were filmed.

 Your final stop is the UNESCO-listed Giant’s Causeway.
-While it hasn’t been used in Game of Thrones, it is one of the Causeway Coast’s must-see sights.
+While it hasn’t been used in Game of Thrones, it's one of the Causeway Coast’s must-see sights.
 The captivating natural wonder consists of hexagonal rock columns that mysteriously fit together.
-Hop across the stones and hear myths surrounding them from a National Trust guide.
+Hop across the stones and hear myths surrounding them from your guide.

 After exploring Giant’s Causeway, board your coach and travel back to Belfast to catch your return train to Dublin.